Pregnant Axolotl Or Sick Axolotl? Pregnancy and Common Health Issues

 Gastric Blockage or Impaction

 Because Axolotls eat their food by inhaling it, it leaves room for foreign objects such as small rocks or fish to become lodged in their digestive tract, not able to pass, causing impaction.
+Good options for rock decorations are rocks larger than the axolotl’s head.
+You can purchase some from the link below:

 Sometimes owners can confuse gastric block for pregnancy in female Axolotls, which could lead to prolonged illness.